Skip to main content

 Introduction

-Zero Friction helps heat suppliers, building managers and service providers with customer service and billing to their end customers.
-We have developed an easy-to-implement in-cloud solution that supports you in your daily administration and gives you advanced insights. 🚀
+Zero Friction helps heat suppliers, building managers, and service providers with customer service and billing for their end customers.
+We've developed an easy-to-implement cloud solution that supports your daily administration and provides advanced insights. 🚀

-This section gives you some useful insights of Zero Friction's main data groups.
-These data groups, which we will call entities, are basically the pillars on which Zero Friction rests.
-Each entity has some underlying characteristics that will be briefly explained.
+This section will provide you with some useful insights into Zero Friction's key data groups.
+These data groups, which we'll call entities, are essentially the foundation upon which Zero Friction rests.
+Each entity has several underlying characteristics, which will be briefly explained.

 • Meters and consumption